-Toxicity from each point source = 100 / NOEC = 100 / IWC = 100 / 100 = 1.0 TU watershed.
-It is not known if there are point sources existing that do not have a NPDES Permit.
-Using this approach, there is no assimilative capacity available for a discharge.
-The existing toxicity contribution to these segments from nonpoint sources is not known.
-The chronic toxicity limit of 1.0 TU_c associated with nonpoint sources applies to all (i.e. both new and existing, if any) nonpoint sources.
+Toxicity from each point source = 100 / NOEC = 100 / IWC = 100 / 100 = 1.0 TU

+Where NOEC is the No Effect Concentration; IWC is the Instream Water Concentration and TU is Toxicity Units.
+The existing toxicity contribution to these segments from point and nonpoint sources is not known.
+The chronic toxicity limit of 1.0 TUc associated with nonpoint sources applies to all (i.e. both new and existing, if any) nonpoint sources.